elFani/hylia-starter/src/posts/useful-links-css-has-is-shipping-soon.md

   - useful-links
   - css
 ---
 I just read today that :has() will be shipping in Chrome 105.
-With it already available in Safari, and shipping soon in Firefox.
+It is already available in Safari, and shipping soon in Firefox.

 Here is a little link from the Chrome blog on usage and tips: